Table of Contents

 9. Current playback speed

-10. Playback progress (draggable for new format data, except for abnormal recording stops)
+10. Playback progress (draggable for new format data, except when recording abnormally stops)

 validation